OpenEvalProject/evals/manuscripts/elife-90511/v1/manuscript.md

 Notable ways in which the model behavior deviates from experimental recordings (and thus caveats on the interpretation of the model) include (1) model LNs appear to have more heterogeneous firing rates than real LNs, with many LNs inactive for this panel of odor stimuli.
 This likely reflects a lack of plastic/homeostatic mechanisms in the model to regularize LN firing rates given their variable synaptic connectivity (Chou et al., 2010).
 (2) Some PNs had off-odor rates that are high compared to real PNs, resulting in a distribution of ON-OFF responses that had a lower limit than in real recordings.
 Qualitatively close matches were achieved between the model and experimental data in the distributions of odor representations in ORN vs. PN spaces and the nonlinearity of the ORN-PN transfer function.

-## AL model circuit variation generation
+### AL model circuit variation generation

 We generated AL circuit variability in two ways: cell-type bootstrapping and synapse density resampling.
 These methods assume that the distribution of circuit configurations across individual ALs can be generated by resampling circuit components within a single individual’s AL (neurons and glomerular synaptic densities, respectively, from the hemibrain EM volume).

 To test the effect of developmental variation in the complement of neurons of particular types, we bootstrapped populations of interest from the list of hemibrain neurons.
 Resampling with replacement of ORNs was performed glomerulus-by-glomerulus, that is, separately among each pool of ORNs expressing a particular Odorant receptor gene.
 The same was done for PNs.
 For LNs, all 197 LNs were treated as a single pool; there was no finer operation based on LN subtypes or glomerular innervations.
 This choice reflects the high developmental variability of LNs (Chou et al., 2010).
 The number of synapses between a pair of bootstrapped neurons was equal to the synapse count between those neurons in the hemibrain connectivity matrix.

 In some glomeruli, bootstrapping PNs produced unreasonably high variance in the total PN synapse count.
 For instance, DP1m, DC4, and DM3 each harbor PNs that differ in total synapse count by a factor of ~10.
 Since these glomeruli have between two to three PNs each, in a sizable proportion of bootstrap samples, all-highly connected (or all-lowly) connected PNs are chosen in such glomeruli.
 To remedy this biologically unrealistic outcome, we examined the relationship between total input PN synapses within a glomerulus and glomerular volume (Figure 4—figure supplement 4).
 In the ‘synapse density resampling’ method, we required that the number of PN input synapses within a glomerulus reflect a draw from the empirical relationship between total input PN synapses and glomerular volume as present in the hemibrain dataset.
-This was achieved by, for each glomerulus, sampling from the following distribution that depends on glomerular volume, then multiplying the number of PN input synapses by a scalar to match that sampled value:log⁡Sg=log⁡(aVgd)+εg,εg∼N(0,σ2)
+This was achieved by, for each glomerulus, sampling from the following distribution that depends on glomerular volume, then multiplying the number of PN input synapses by a scalar to match that sampled value:

+$$
+log⁡S_{g}=log⁡(aV_{g}^{d})+\epsilon_{g},\epsilon_{g}∼N(0,\sigma^{2})
+$$

 Here, Sg is the PN input synapse count for glomerulus g, Vg is the volume of glomerulus g (in cubic microns), ε is a Gaussian noise variable with SD σ, and a, d are the scaling factor and exponent of the volume term, respectively.
 The values of these parameters (a = 8.98, d = 0.73, σ = 0.38) were fit using maximum likelihood.

-## Quantification and statistical analysis
+### Quantification and statistical analysis

 All fly behavior and calcium data was processed and analyzed in MATLAB pca documentation, 2018 (MathWorks).
 AL simulations were run in Python (version 3.6) (Rossum and Drake, 2011), and model outputs were analyzed using Jupyter notebooks (Kluyver et al., 2016) and Python scripts.
 We performed a power analysis prior to the study to determine that recording calcium activity in 20–40 flies would be sufficient to identify moderate calcium–behavior correlations.
 Sample sizes for expansion microscopy were smaller, as the experimental procedure was more involved – therefore, we did not conduct a formal statistical analysis.
 Linear models were fit using the fitlm MATLAB function (https://www.mathworks.com/help/stats/fitlm.html); coefficients and p values of models between measured preferences and predicted preferences are listed in Table 1.
 95% CIs around model regression lines were estimated as ±2 SDs of the value of the regression line at each x-position across 2000 bootstrap replicates (resampling flies).
 Boxplots depict the median value (points), interquartile range (boxes), and range of the data (whiskers).